KBRI-Neuroinformatics/WGAN-for--Synuclein-endothelial-cell/README.md

 ## Dependencies

-This software was originally designed and run on a system running Ubuntu 16.04.3 with Python 3.3.6.
+This software was originally designed and run on a system running Ubuntu 18.04 with Python 3.3.6.
 For neural network model training and interpretation, we used a single Nvidia GeForce GTX 980 Ti GPU, though we anticipate that other GPUs will also work.
 Standard python software packages used: Tensorflow (1.3.0), Keras (2.0.4), numpy (1.17.3), pandas (0.24.1), scipy (1.3.1), scikit-learn (0.21.3), matplotlib (3.1.2), seaborn (0.9.0), h5py (2.9.0).
 We additionally used the following Python software packages available here: [IntegratedGradients](https://github.com/hiranumn/IntegratedGradients), and [GSEApy](https://pypi.org/project/gseapy/).

+## Acknowledgments

+This work supported by KBRI basic research program through KBRI funded by the Ministry of Science, ICT & Future Planning (grant numbers: ~~~~~ to M.C. and 22-BR-02-04 and 22-BR-04-01 to D.G.K.) and by a grant from the National Research Foundation of Korea (NRF-~~~~ to D.G.K.).